 - Our funding approach (which aspects of it were helpful/which unhelpful?).

 Reporting requirements are agreed with each individual project and specified in the partnership agreement.
-We encourage organisations to work with us to achieve reporting that is genuinely useful and generates learning.
+We encourage organisations to work with us to achieve reporting that is genuinely useful, in order to generate the learning and evaluation that benefits all.

 Share this page: